Present in United Kingdom

 - Understanding the threat from Phytophthora austrocedri in Britain

-- Factsheet: Phytophthora austrocedrae on juniper (Please note that the contact details provided in the factsheet have been superseded by those given on this page.)
+- Factsheet: Phytophthora austrocedrae on juniper (Please note that the contact details provided in this factsheet have been superseded by those given on this page.)

 - Growing juniper: propagation and establishment practices (archived publication)